-wogma rating: Watch when on TV/online (?) - Salman Khan Fans - go for it!
+wogma rating: Add to “To Watch” list, watch some day (?) - Salman Khan Fans - go for it!

 I don't know about bravery and courage, but I recognize the attempt in making an epic entertainer and I see partial success.
 Unfortunately, only partial.
 And yet, Salmaniacs can rejoice!Read more